mikamikem/Igor/DeveloperReadme.md

 #### Best Practices

 - Keep all of your flag names, config names, and StepIDs in static variables on the class with the highest reasonable reason to have them so that they can be shared across as many modules as possible.
-- Always use the [IgorModuleBase](Modules/Core/Core/Editor/IgorModuleBase.cs) logging functions so that the logs stay consistent.
+- Always use the [IgorModuleBase](Modules/Core/Core/Runtime/IgorModuleBase.cs) or [IgorDebug](Modules/Core/Core/Runtime/IgorDebug.cs) logging functions so that the logs stay consistent.
 - Use the asserts as often as possible so that it's obvious when something goes wrong and provide a good failure message...trust me, you'll be glad you did.

 ## Dev environment setup